 Carbon fibre heated clothing works using strips or tubular heating elements, like wires, that are spaced across the heated areas of the jacket to provide warmth.

-While these elements are flexible to allow the user normal movement, they are more rigid than the apparel itself so do reduce flexibility as the jacket heats up, areas directly in contact with these narrow strips will naturally be hotter than any areas in-between – this means the temperature is fundamentally uneven and must spread outwards from each source, losing energy in the process.
+While these elements are flexible to allow the user normal movement, they are more rigid than the apparel itself so do reduce flexibility.
 As the jacket heats up, areas directly in contact with these narrow strips will naturally be hotter than any areas in between – this means the temperature is fundamentally uneven and must spread outwards from each source, losing energy in the process.